 Step 5: Be Selected by a Prospective Birth Mother

 Once your APQ, home study and adoptive family profile are complete, you will be an “active family,” which means your profile will be shown to prospective birth mothers.
 Now comes one of the most difficult steps to adopting a child: the wait.

-By searching for prospective birth mothers on a nationwide level, and through a robust investment in adoption advertising, we do everything we can to shorten wait times.
-Still, waiting is hard.
+Even with a shortened waiting period, it can be hard.
 But it’s so worth it when you get the call saying that you have been chosen to adopt a child.

 Step 6: Pre-Placement Contact and Adoption Placement